AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 1_Fluids Review/Fluids_Review_Design.md

 <center><img src="https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%201_Fluids%20Review/Images/Different_forms_of_head.jpg?raw=true" width=550></center>

 #### Assumption in using the Bernoulli equation
-Though there are [many assumptions needed to confirm that the Bernoulli equation can be used](https://en.wikipedia.org/wiki/Bernoulli%27s_principle#Incompressible_flow_equation "Bernoulli wikipedia"), the main one for the purpose of this class is that energy is not gained or lost through the streamline or control volume being considered.
+Though there are [many assumptions needed to confirm that the Bernoulli equation can be used](https://en.wikipedia.org/wiki/Bernoulli%27s_principle#Incompressible_flow_equation "Bernoulli wikipedia"), the main one for the purpose of this class is that energy is not gained or lost throughout the streamline being considered.
 If we consider more precise fluid mechanics terminology, then "friction by viscous forces must be negligible."
 Energy can only be transferred between its three forms if this equation is to be used, it can't be gained or lost.

 #### Example problems